TimelyDataflow/abomonation/README.md

 }
 ```

-Be warned that implementing `Abomonable` for types can be a giant disaster and is entirely discouraged.
+Be warned that implementing `Abomonation` for types can be a giant disaster and is entirely discouraged.